Pollinators and Windbreaks

 Below, is a windbreak that is full of trees between two fields currently planted in corn.
 Notice the grasses and how the break meets up with bush to create a safe passage for wildlife.

 We have windbreaks that surround the farm.
 These windbreaks were planted no more then 30 years ago.
 They started out with basic species but are now full with vibrant wildlife.
 Once the insects move in, they will cause the flora to flourish which will then bring the birds and small animals.

 Windbreaks are big factors in soil erosion.
 We rely on our windbreak to slow down the wind to reduce the chance of the soils being blown away by the wind.

 The best windbreaks allow the wind to pass through it while slowing down the wind speed.
 Some windbreaks are planted solely with evergreens.
-These breaks are thick and do not allow the wind pass through.
+These breaks are thick and do not allow the wind to pass through.
 The wind passes over the top and hits the land again at the same speed.

 Windbreaks can also directly influence a crop yield.
 By changing the wind velocity, the break will help keep the moisture in the land and will prevent the soil and crop from drying out.

 Encouraging all Farmers To Do the Same

 On many farms, these natural areas have been pulled out to create more space for cropping.
 They can be viewed as messy and a pain to navigate with large equipment.